It is advisable to be aware of Zimbabwe visa requirements before travelling to the country.

 - Passport valid for at least 6 months from the date of entry

-- Return ticket to your country of origin (or enough money to buy one)
+- Return tickets to your country of origin (or enough money to buy one)

 - A minimum of 2 blank pages in your passport